1239 (18th June)

 A new revolt in Wales led by Madog ap Llywelyn was crushed.

-Edward’s popularity in Scotland continued to decrease and the Scottish people became more nationalist, seeking political independence.
+Edward’s popularity in Scotland continued to fall and the Scottish people became more nationalist, seeking political independence.
 The nationalist rebels were led by William Wallace.

 Work began on the building of Beaumaris castle, a concentric castle built of stone with 12 towers.